monopole/mdrip/README.md

-# Literate programming for markdown

-This tool reads markdown and extracts labelled code blocks.
+This tool extracts labelled code blocks from markdown.

 The tool can emit the code to `stdout` for piping to `source /dev/stdin`, as if the user had copy/pasted the blocks to their